-- D.2.2.1 -- Tire Requirements.
+- (j) The transport may be inspected in accordance with D.17.
+Transports not passing this inspection will result in rejection of both the transport and heavy piece of equipment being hauled. - D.2.2.1 -- Tire Requirements.
 Tires shall have load ratings in accordance with the vehicle Gross Vehicle Weight Ratings (GVWR).
-All tires on the vehicles, which including the spare tire, if required, shall have sound sidewalls, body and tire tread depth of a minimum of 2/32 inch for rear tires and 4/32 inch for steering axle tires. - D.2.2.2 -- Spare Tire.
-All vehicles shall have a full-size wheel mounted spare tire with minimum of 4/32 tread.
+All tires on the vehicles, which including the spare tire, if required, shall have sound sidewalls, body and tire tread depth of a minimum of 2/32" for rear tires and 4/32" for steering axle tires.
+All wheel drive vehicles shall have all season or mud and snow tire tread on all wheels. - D.2.2.2 -- Spare Tire.
+All vehicles shall have a full-size spare tire with minimum of 4/32" tread.
 The spare tire shall be easily accessible. - D.2.2.3 -- Prohibited Marking.
-Federal regulations prohibit the use of official agency shields or markings on private vehicles or property. - D.2.2.4 -- Fire Extinguisher.
-All vehicles and equipment offered and under hire on this Agreement shall contain a fire extinguisher, multi-purpose 2A 10BC, that is securely mounted to the vehicle and accessible by the operator.
-The fire extinguisher shall have a current annual inspection tag. - D.2.2.5 -- Vehicle Identification.
-All equipment shall have the company's name and unique identification number affixed to the vehicle.
-The company name and unique ID shall be on each side of the cab.
+Federal regulations prohibit the use of official agency shields or markings on private vehicles or property.